 After you have sampled some of the sweet treats on offer around Harajuku, take a stroll in nearby Yoyogi Park to burn off some calories.
 There’s a lovely Meiji shrine there with peaceful gardens and ponds.
 Unlike the Buddhist Sensoji temple, this is a well known Shinto shrine.
 Shinto is Japan’s ancient religion, so I think it’s interesting to visit both.
 The Meiji Jingu website has some really useful etiquette tips for tourists in English which I would recommend reading before you go.

 Tokyo’s electronic district is the holy grail for fans of Japanese anime and manga and is also home to most of Tokyo’s maid cafes.
 Visiting a maid cafe is a bit of a weird experience, but definitely one of those things that you should try once.
 When I visited the At Home Maid Cafe, I was relieved to find out that the customers were not just creepy men, but also popular with other tourists, groups of friends and couples too.

 If you’re into giant robots Akihabara is also home to the Gundam cafe.
+Interested in things that are fast?
+How about a street go karting experience.
 You can also visit one of the many gaming arcades.
 Try Super Potato for retro games, or Tokyo Leisure Land for music ones.